rosielee09/To-do-App/README.md

 https://user-images.githubusercontent.com/123128268/234724772-31b9f578-e050-44ab-b02d-47a2e632171f.mp4

-With this app, you can add new tasks to your to-do list, delete existing ones, and mark them as done.
-Once a task is completed, you can use markdown to cross it off your list.
-The app also supports local storage, so you can save your tasks and access them later.
-Whether you're looking to stay organized or just need a way to keep track of your daily tasks, this To-Do app has got you covered.

-## About this project
-This to-do app is the result of my hard work and dedication in customizing the project from the 'Dreamcoding-browser101' lecture.
-I am proud to have built this project from scratch and I learned a lot of valuable skills in the process.

 ## What I learned
 Throughout the development of this to-do app, I gained a deeper understanding of HTML, CSS, and vanilla JavaScript.
 I became more proficient in event delegation, local storage, and how to use the DOM more efficiently.
 These skills are essential in building high-quality web applications that are both responsive and dynamic.